 • "A PLA eliminates the need to negotiate a separate labor agreement with each contractor and each building trade, and sets up a process for conflict resolution to deal with on-the-job disputes.
-A large project involves many separate union and
+A large project involves many separate union and non-union contractors, each with its own schedule of starting times, holidays and other ancillary work rules.
+A PLA standardizes these differences."

-&lt;sup>38 Liam Garland and Susie Suafai, Getting to the Table: A Project Labor Agreement Primer.

-&lt;sup>39 AGC and ABC Representatives, from interviews conducted in December 2010.
+38 Liam Garland and Susie Suafai, Getting to the Table: A Project Labor Agreement Primer.
+39 AGC and ABC Representatives, from interviews conducted in December 2010.